rafaelss/mocha-color/README.md

 ## mocha-color

-Default mocha output is hard to read sometimes, mainly when there are lots of expectations. mocha-color colorize some pieces of that output, helping you to get your expectations fixed easier.
+Default mocha output is hard to read sometimes, mainly when there are lots of expectations. mocha-color colorize some pieces of that output, helping you to get your expectations fixed more quickly.

 ## Installation